Management of Alcohol Withdrawal Syndrome

 Be aware of patients with co-morbidities or other clinical characteristics presenting with features of alcohol withdrawal especially:

 - Patients with evidence of liver disease, especially jaundice, encephalopathy

 - Patients with chronic obstructive pulmonary disease (COPD), pneumonia, cerebrovascular disease, reduced GCS, elderly >70 years, head injury, pregnancy.
 See below for management advice.

 Use the flowchart below to assess whether patient is at high risk of withdrawal or not.
-The Glasgow Modified Alcohol Withdrawal Scale (GMAWS) sheet can be found NHSGGC StaffNet, Clinical Guidelines Electronic Resource Directory and search for 'Alcohol'
+The Glasgow Modified Alcohol Withdrawal Scale (GMAWS) sheet can be found in the NHSGGC guideline Glasgow Assessment and Management of Alcohol (GMAWS) Adult Inpatients.